List of Bluetooth profiles: Hands-Free Profile (HFP)

 This profile is used to allow car hands-free kits to communicate with mobile phones in the car.
 It commonly uses Synchronous Connection Oriented link (SCO) to carry a monaural audio channel with continuously variable slope delta modulation or pulse-code modulation, and with logarithmic a-law or μ-law quantization.
 Version 1.6 adds optional support for wide band speech with the mSBC codec, a 16 kHz monaural configuration of the SBC codec mandated by the A2DP profile.
 Version 1.7 adds indicator support to report such things as headset battery level.
+Version 1.9 adds LC3-SBW codec.

 In 2002 Audi, with the Audi A8, was the first motor vehicle manufacturer to install Bluetooth technology in a car, enabling the passenger to use a wireless in-car phone.
 The following year DaimlerChrysler and Acura introduced Bluetooth technology integration with the audio system as a standard feature in the third-generation Acura TL in a system dubbed HandsFree Link (HFL).
 Later, BMW added it as an option on its 1 Series, 3 Series, 5 Series, 7 Series and X5 vehicles.
 Since then, other manufacturers have followed suit, with many vehicles, including the Toyota Prius (since 2004), 2007 Toyota Camry, 2006 Infiniti G35, and the Lexus LS 430 (since 2004).
 Several Nissan models (Versa, X-Trail) include a built-in Bluetooth for the Technology option.
 Volvo started introducing support in some vehicles in 2007, and as of 2009 all Bluetooth-enabled vehicles support HFP.

 Many car audio consumer electronics manufacturers like Kenwood, JVC, Sony, Pioneer and Alpine build car audio receivers that house Bluetooth modules all supporting various HFP versions.

 Bluetooth car kits allow users with Bluetooth-equipped cell phones to make use of some of the phone's features, such as making calls, while the phone itself can be left in the user's pocket or hand bag.
 Companies like Visteon Corp., Peiker acustic, RAYTEL, Parrot SA, Novero, Dension, S1NN and Motorola manufacture Bluetooth hands-free car kits for well-known brand car manufacturers.

 Most Bluetooth headsets implement both Hands-Free Profile and Headset Profile, because of the extra features in HFP for use with a mobile phone, such as last number redial, call waiting and voice dialing.

 The mobile phone side of an HFP link is Audio Gateway or HFP Server.
 The automobile side of HFP link is Car Kit or HFP Client.